Muftooh Ur Rehman Siddiqi

 Engineering Doctorate (EngD)

-Muftooh arrived at Strathclyde in 2012 to study an EngD.
+Muftooh arrived at Strathclyde to study an EngD.
 Find out more about his studies and thoughts on life at Strathclyde:

 Tell us a little about your background prior to coming to study with the department of Design, Manufacturing & Engineering Management (DMEM):